aefty/SQUIC_Pkg_R/README.md

-# SQUIC_R

-### Sparse Quadratic Inverse Covariance Estimation
+# SQUIC R Interface Package

 SQUIC is a second-order, L1-regularized maximum likelihood method for performant large-scale sparse precision matrix estimation.
 This repository contains the source code for the R interface of SQUIC.

-### Installation
+## Installation

-1) Download the the shared library libSQUIC from www.gitlab.ci.inf.usi.ch/SQUIC/libSQUIC, and follow its README instructions.
+Step 1: Download the the shared library libSQUIC from www.gitlab.ci.inf.usi.ch/SQUIC/libSQUIC, and follow its README instructions.
 The default and recommended location for libSQUIC is the home directory, i.e., ``~/``.

-2) Run the following command to install the library:
+Step 2: Run the following command to install the library:
 ```angular2
 library(devtools)
 install_github("www.gitlab.ci.inf.usi.ch/SQUIC/SQUIC_R")
 ```

-3) Load the SQUIC package:
+Step 3: Load the SQUIC package:
 ```angular2
 library(SQUIC)
 ```
 For further details type help(SQUIC) in the R command line.

+_Note: The number of threads used by SQUIC can be defined by setting the enviroment variable OMP_NUM_THREADS (e.g., ``bash> export  OMP_NUM_THREADS=12``) (this will require a restart of the R session)._

-### Example
+## Example

 To run a simple example :